fygar256/bi/README.md

 The bi is designed to be with high functionality, flexible, lightweight, simple, compact, user-friendly and smoothly responsive. bi can handle original script.

-The development environment and operation verification are done on ArchLinux.
+The development environment and operation verification are done on ArchLinux and FreeBSD.

 This software disributed with MIT license.